RitvikRawat/bio_cell_utils/README.md

 # Cells Counter
 This project seeks to minimise the manual effort in counting circular cells in a given lab image.
-The code marks the images counted so that a bioscience practitioner acan then count the leftovers.
+The code marks the images counted so that a bioscience practitioner can then count the leftovers.

 Example input:
 ![Input](/input.png?raw=true "Input Image")